 The housing needs of farmworkers are difficult to quantify.
 The ability to gather information about farmworkers is limited because they are often mobile and reluctant to participate in any survey.

-According to the 2017 USDA Agricultural Census, there were 22,985 hired farmworkers in Santa Barbara County and 21,101 of those worked on larger farms with ten or more workers.
+According to the 2017 USDA Agricultural Census, there were 22,985 hired farmworkers in Santa Barbara County and 12,68121,101 of those worked on larger farms with 10 or more workers.
 Data is not available at the city level.
+Based on the fact that farm operations in the City are relatively small and are located in residential zones, there is not a significant need for housing exclusively for farmworkers.
+Therefore, t

-The housing needs of farmworkers are met through a variety of housing types and programs, such as accessory dwelling units, deed-restricted affordable units, and housing choice vouchers, addressed as part of the City's general affordable housing programs.
+The housing needs of farmworkers are met through a variety of housing types and programs, such as accessory dwelling units, deed-restricted affordable units, and housing choice vouchers, are addressed as part of the City's general affordable housing programs.
 As noted above, there is no agricultural zoning in the City and State regulations that require farmworker housing by right in agricultural zones do not generally apply.
-As discussed in the Constraints section, City zoning regulations will be amended to allow employee housing for six or fewer persons a use by right in single-unit zones.
+As discussed in the Constraints section, City zoning regulations comply with state law and-will be amended to allow employee housing for six or fewer persons a use by right in single-unit zones, allow small farmworker housing developments as an agricultural use.
+(See also the discussion of farmworker housing regulations in the Constraints section.)